MissHenesy/intro_to_programming_final_project/README.md

 * Add names and email addresses to a database
   - I've got a sign up sheet, now all I need to do is connect it to an API data store and start collecting information.
 But first I need to get authentication!
 I'll send another request in that direction.
 * Most recent tweets about the artist from Twitter
   - This will be a great addition in the future.
 The Twitter search API now requires server-side scripting in order for it to return data.
-If this project ever gets placed on a web server, I'll be sure to add this feature.
+If this project ever gets placed on a web server, I'll be sure to add this Twitter piece.
 * News about the artist (api TBD)
   - I might or might not add this feature in the future.
-The website is looking pretty crammed right now.
+The web page is looking pretty crammed right now.
 But if I can think of a layout configuration that will allow for more elements on the page, then I'll try to add this.
 In the meantime, I can still at least search to see if there is even an API that returns current events about an artist.